Algue-Rythme/Algue-Rythme.github.io/about.markdown

 ### Biosketch

 - **2020 - present**: PhD student in machine learning and deep learning in [IRIT](https://www.irit.fr) laboratory in Toulouse (France), under the supervision of Mathieu Serrurier.
   - **2021**: Research intern at Google Brain Paris under the supervision of Mathieu Blondel.
+- **2016 - 2020**: Master degree in fundamental computer science at [ENS Lyon](https://www.ens-lyon.fr).
+Complex systems specialty from the master of [Ixxi](https://www.ixxi.fr/).
   - **2020**: Research intern at [Telecom Bretagne](https://www.imt-atlantique.fr/fr) under the supervision of Vincent Gripon.
   - **2019**: Research intern at [ENS Lyon](https://www.ens-lyon.fr) under the supervision of Pierre Borgnat and Aurelien Garivier.
   - **2019**: Research intern at Google Brain Paris under the supervision of Olivier Pietquin and Matthieu Geist.
-- **2016 - 2019**: Master degree in fundamental computer science at [ENS Lyon](https://www.ens-lyon.fr).
-Complex systems specialty from the master of [Ixxi](https://www.ixxi.fr/).
 - **2014 - 2016**: Preparatory classes for the competitive examination to enter the French engineering school at [Lycée Henri Wallon](https://www.lycee-henri-wallon.fr) in Valenciennes (France).
 - **2014**: Baccalaureate in science at [Lycée Jesse de Forest](https://jesse-de-forest-avesnes-sur-helpe.enthdf.fr/) in Avesnes-sur-Helpe (France).